 1. First, determine the number of sides.

-Measure the total number of sides.
-For example, a hexagon would have six sides.
+Count the total number of sides of the regular polygon.
+For example, a regular hexagon has six sides.

 2. Next, determine the length of any side.